pcafrica/advanced_programming_2023-2024/lectures/09/09-c++_cmake_optimization_debug_test.md

 - [Compiler Explorer](https://godbolt.org/) to check how code translates into assembly language.

 - [C++ Insights](https://cppinsights.io/) allows viewing source code through a compiler's eyes.

 ---

+# Debuggers

+**Debuggers** are software tools that enable developers to inspect, analyze, and troubleshoot code during the development process.
+They provide a set of features for identifying and fixing errors in programs.

+## **Key features**
+- **Breakpoints:** Pauses program execution at specified points to inspect variables and code.
+- **Variable inspection:** Allows developers to examine the values of variables during runtime.
+- **Step-through execution:** Enables line-by-line execution for precise debugging.
+- **Call stack analysis:** Displays the sequence of function calls leading to the current point in code.

+---